-8The KSS estimator is implemented following the random projection strategy proposed by Kline et al. (2020) using the JLA algorithm.
+&lt;sup>8The KSS estimator is implemented following the random projection strategy proposed by Kline et al. (2020) using the JLA algorithm.

-9We observe all Social Security individuals born in an odd-numbered month of each even-numbered year.
+&lt;sup>9We observe all Social Security individuals born in an odd-numbered month of each even-numbered year.
 We follow the labeling of DellaVigna et al. (2017), who coined this type of sampling scheme as "de facto random".

-10Due to legal reasons, individuals do not appear in our sample until they are 18, even if they were present in the Social Security system at younger ages.
+&lt;sup>10Due to legal reasons, individuals do not appear in our sample until they are 18, even if they were present in the Social Security system at younger ages.

-The labor income variable refers to all work-related income subject to Social Security contributions, including base salary, but also non-regular payments such as bonuses, allowances, overtime pay, commissions or severance payments.11 This is a broad measure of earnings, as it directly captures any payment made by the employer in a given quarter.
+bonuses, allowances, overtime pay, commissions or severance payments.
+This is a broad measure of earnings, as it directly captures any payment made by the employer in a given quarter.
 There is an important limitation that is worth discussing.
 The data set does not report information on hours worked.
-This implies that we cannot calculate hourly wages or restrict the analysis to full-time workers.12 Therefore, to mitigate the influence of labor supply, our wage metric is the daily wage computed as quarterly income divided by days worked in the quarter, expressed in real terms using the 2015 consumer price index.
+This implies that we cannot calculate hourly wages or restrict the analysis to full-time workers.
+Therefore, to mitigate the influence of labor supply, our wage metric is the daily wage computed as quarterly income divided by days worked in the quarter, expressed in real terms using the 2015 consumer price index.

 Estimation sample.
 To obtain the analysis sample, we process the original data as follows.
 First, we construct a quarterly panel of employment records for workers aged 20 to 60 any time between 2000 and 2020 employed in the private sector.
-This gives us a homogeneous time frequency throughout all the years.13 Second, we consider only quarterly employment observations such that an individual works for at least 15 days and earns no less than half of the monthly minimum wage in that quarter.
+This gives us a homogeneous time frequency throughout all the years.
+13 Second, we consider only quarterly employment observations such that an individual works for at least 15 days and earns no less than half of the monthly minimum wage in that quarter.
 Third, we exclude the last observation of each job spell lasting more than 3 months (the probationary period) to avoid the influence of severance packages or other payments made at the time of contract termination (such as unused vacation time, which are not directly related to firms' wage policies) on our estimates.
 Finally, if in a given quarter a person has more than one job, we select the one reporting the highest earnings.
-These restrictions yield a final sample of 532,500 workers observed in 143,177 firms over 16,735,075 observations between the first quarter of 2000 and the last quarter of 2020.
+These restrictions yield a final sample of 532,495 workers observed in 143,461 firms over 16,735,572 observations between the first quarter of 2000 and the last quarter of 2020.
 As discussed in Section 3, identification of worker and firm fixed effects are based on job switchers and, hence, is only achieved through the so-called largest connected set, i.e., the largest set of firms over which workers move.
 The estimation sample is thus restricted to this set.
-The largest connected set consists of 526,549 workers observed in 137,514 firms over 16,637,948 observations between 2000 and 2020.
+The largest connected set consists of 526,536 workers observed in 137,783 firms over 16,638,459 observations between 2000 and 2020.